Moi045/dashactyl/README.md

 As I wait for the code owner to give me the license, keep in mind to keep these terms:

 - Do not deobfuscate the code.
 Do not try it either.
+- You are not allowed to distribute modified versions of the code.
 - Do not use the code for sites other than Dashactyl.
 Just because there's Dashactyl doesn't mean it "isn't" Dashactyl.
 - If asked by @Withdrawal#6969 (id: 365797140448018443) via Discord, you must remove the Arc.IO coin system.